dimadonskoy/devops-finalproject/README.md

 # Local AI Chatbot with Flask and Ollama

-A simple, self-hosted chatbot web application that runs on your local machine.
+A simple, self-hosted chatbot web application that runs on your local machine or cloud vm instance.
 Powered by Flask and Ollama, it allows you to chat with powerful open-source AI models without sending your data to the cloud.

 ## Features